adsweet/Phylogenetics_Lab/Lab4/README.md

 Finally, let’s introduce you to PHYLIP files.
 The PHYLIP format was originally introduced by Joe Felsenstein for his software program PHYLIP (surprise!), which was one of the first computer programs for inferring phylogenetic trees.
 PHYLIP (the program) is not used as frequently anymore, but the associated file format is still used by many different software programs.

 Go back to your sequence file (either FASTA or NEXUS) in SeaView and convert it to PHYLIP by selecting File -> Save as… and choosing “Phylip (*.phy).”

-Save the file as LastName_cox1_phylip.phy.
-Phylip files almost always use the extension .phy.
+:white_check_mark: __Save the file as LastName_cox1_phylip.phy.__

+Phylip files usually have the extension .phy.
 Open the new PHYLIP file in a text editor.
 You should see something that looks like this: